£ Skip to content

 Step Four: Start polishing

 Begin by adding a pea-sized amount of polish to the surface of your crystal.
 It is better to use less product at first as you can always add more later.
-If you add too much polishing product, there is a risk of making the polishing process more difficult due to overloading the watchface.
+If you add too much polishing product, there is a risk of making the polishing process more difficult due to overloading the watch face.

 Once you have done this, use the microfibre cleaning cloth to buff the crystal.
 Ensure that you do this in a gentle and circular motion to get a good coverage of product.